LONDON'S TOP 5 LIDOS

 London, United Kingdom

-Dip your whole sweating body into one of London’s Lidos.
-These 5 outdoor swimming spots will cool you down like a retro coke coke ad...
+It's OFFICIAL.
+You can dip your whole body into one of London’s Lidos.
+These 5 outdoor swimming spots will remind you why the outside is so damn good...

 1. Brockwell Park LidoBrockwell Park’s got it all.
 The Lambeth County Show (22nd July), a famous brunch cafe in an art deco building and… a super chill lido.
 Come any time of year to dip your toes but in summer catch special events like film screenings and ‘Lido Lates’.
 Swim under the moon to the sound of ambient disco or hop on a floating unicorn with a cocktail in hand.
 Check the website for details.